Enthalpy of mixing: Calculations

 It can be seen that prediction of enthalpy of mixing is incredibly complex and requires a plethora of system variables to be known.
 This explains why enthalpy of mixing is typically experimentally determined.

 Relation to the Gibbs free energy of mixing

-The excess Gibbs free energy of mixing can be related to the enthalpy of mixing by the ușe of the Gibbs-Helmholtz equation:
+The excess Gibbs free energy of mixing can be related to the enthalpy of mixing by the use of the Gibbs-Helmholtz equation: